Isaias66/Abraxas/userstories.md

 ## 6: UI
 As a consumer I would like to see a user interface that is beneficial for the game and gives enough information regarding stats and cooldowns.

-Elaboration: Games that use abilites as a main combat system tend to have an overwelming UI that has way too much information on it all at once.
-I would like to see a simple UI that has health, ability coodowns, and power or mana.
-UI's that constantly have cooldowns, buffs, etc popping on and off the screen can be very destracting for platformers.
+Elaboration: Games that use abilites as a main combat system tend to have an overwhelming UI that has way too much information on it all at once.
+I would like to see a simple UI that has health, ability cooldowns, and power or mana.
+UI's that constantly have cooldowns, buffs, etc popping on and off the screen can be very distracting for platformers.

 Constraints: None

 Effort Estimation: 4-8 Person-hours

-Acceptance Test: A UI that taeks up no more than 1/8th of the screen but can still provide all the neccesary game information to make it effective.
+Acceptance Test: A UI that takes up no more than 1/8th of the screen but can still provide all the neccesary game information to make it effective.